• Skip to primary navigation

 • Mall: Looking for a quiet escape from the French Quarter?
 Head to Canal Place, an upscale mall located on (you guessed it) Canal Street.
 It's filled with the types of stores you'd find in any mall, but the air conditioning can't be beat.

 • Book Shops: Did you know that NOLA has an amazing literary scene?
-If you're an avid reader, a visit to a least one of New Orleans Bookstores is a must.
+If you're an avid reader, a visit to a least one of New Orleans Best Bookstores is a must.

-Take a Cooking Class
+13. Take a Cooking Class

+Want to learn more about New Orleans food?
 Book a hands-on or demo class at the New Orleans School of Cooking, located in the French Quarter.
 You'll learn how to make classic dishes like jumbalaya, bananas foster, bread pudding, and more.
+They also have a cute gift shop that's worth checking out, even if you don't have time for a class.

 A pool in the courtyard of a hotel.